Which RV Awning Travel Lock

 Here's a Carefree manually-operated awning.
 Some are labeled "Fiesta" on the support arm, some are not.
 I don't know that there is any mechanical difference.

-The Model A RV Awning Travel Lock fits all Carefree manually-operated awnings.
+The Model A RV Awning Travel Lock fits all except one Carefree manually-operated awnings.
+It does not fit the Carefree Pioneer Manual Crank Awning.
+In fact, Carefree says it will not unfurl!

 Carefree Power Awning